catalyst-fp7/documents/interoperability/interoperability.md

 3. Optional: It may be directed to obtain the pseudonymized user graph of a social platform separately, through the endpoint of a Message-SIOC converter.
 That step is unlikely, as the social user graph will often be cached by the catalyst platforms.
 4. Optional: Configuration information sent to the voting component may have information about user groups or roles that are allowed to vote.
 (Those groups will otherwise be opaque SIOC entities from the voting platform's standpoint) (This configuration information would have to be defined at a later stage.)
 5. Voting will have to convey to the catalyst platform which of the types of  voting information it expects (boolean, lickert or ordering) and the catalyst platform will provide an appropriate representation.
 This information could also be part of the catalyst configuration.
-    * Another mechanism to achieve the same purpose would be for the voting component to provide a HTML snippet to be embedded with each idea in the appropriate view.
-(This would use the same mechanisms as widget display.)
-We will determine whether this more complex route is necessary.
 6. User action in the snippet will trigger a `POST` action with the voting information (in JSON-LD) on an appropriate RESTful endpoint set in the configuration.
     * This endpoint will usually be part of the voting component service, which will store votes itself.
     * In a catalyst platform with full read/write SPARQL endpoints, the catalyst platform could store the voting data itself, if configured to do so.
 This limits the applicability of the voting service to a subset of catalyst platforms; but it also simplifies the design of the voting component.
 We expect the balance of costs and benefits to favour the first option.